ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * In the former case, AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.

 * In the latter case, AS uploads the access token to the /authz-info endpoint at RS as defined in {{c-rs}} and {{rs-c}}.
 Then, when responding to C with the access token response, the response MUST NOT include the parameter "access\_token", and MUST include the parameter "token\_uploaded" encoding the CBOR simple value "true" (0xf5).
-An example is given in {{example-without-optimization-as-posting}} as defined in {{I-D.tiloca-ace-workflow-and-params}}.
+An example is given in {{example-without-optimization-as-posting}}.

 When issuing any access token, AS MUST send the following data in the response to C.